JanHsKa/chip8_rust/README.md

 # Chip 8 Emulator in Rust
 This is a personal project to learn programming in Rust.
+It is a multithreaded Chip 8 emulator that can run the standard Chip 8 programs and programs that use the 10 Super Chip 8 codes.
+The emulator has a built in debug mode.

 Work in progress.